Jaydeep1-Chotaliya/Diabetes_Analysis/README.md

 Data Loading and Inspection: Load the dataset and examine its structure, dimensions, and features.

-Summary Statistics:Calculate basic statistics (mean, median, standard deviation, min, max) for numerical features to understand their central tendencies and variability.
+Summary Statistics: Calculate basic statistics (mean, median, standard deviation, min, max) for numerical features to understand their central tendencies and variability.

-Descriptive Analysis:Explore the distribution and summary of each feature, identifying outliers, unusual patterns, or missing values.
+Descriptive Analysis: Explore the distribution and summary of each feature, identifying outliers, unusual patterns, or missing values.

-Visualization:Create visualizations (histograms, box plots, scatter plots) to represent feature distributions and relationships between variables.
+Visualization: Create visualizations (histograms, box plots, scatter plots) to represent feature distributions and relationships between variables.

-Correlation Analysis:Examine the correlation between features to identify potential multicollinearity and relationships that can aid in feature selection.
+Correlation Analysis: Examine the correlation between features to identify potential multicollinearity and relationships that can aid in feature selection.

-Univariate and Bivariate Analysis:Analyze individual features (univariate) and the relationships between pairs of features (bivariate) to understand their behavior and interactions.
+Univariate and Bivariate Analysis: Analyze individual features (univariate) and the relationships between pairs of features (bivariate) to understand their behavior and interactions.

 **Step 4 Data Analysis :**